nwmgraspr/datafun-06-applied/docs/index.md

 The project follows five major phases:
 1. Start and Run
-o	Configure environment and dependencies. o	Execute the sample project.
+  - Configure environment and dependencies.
+  - Execute the sample project.
 2. Change Authorship
-o	Update project metadata and ownership information.
+  - pdate project metadata and ownership information.
 3. Read and Understand
-o	Review project structure and workflow.
+  - Review project structure and workflow.
 4. Modify
-o	Customize files and analysis components.
+  - Customize files and analysis components.
 5. Apply
-o	Conduct a complete EDA on a chosen dataset and document findings.
+  - Conduct a complete EDA on a chosen dataset and document findings.

 **Analysis Activities**